 You probably have some connecting routines and traditions already in place such as:

 With the television off and phones put away, dinner together can be a powerful point of connection.
 We typically ask, “What was your favorite part of the day?” to get the conversation started.
+This often devolves into jokes and uncontrollable laughter.

 It is always difficult to get everyone out the door.
 But, we end up laughing and creating new memories such as “dance walking.”
 (Don’t ask.)